BillCarsonFr/ScrollviewParallax/README.md

     V:|-0-[imageView(150)]-0-[subContentView(700)]-0-| --- replaced By --> @"V:|-150-[subContentView(700)]-0-|"

-You can find here an animated gif capture of this step, i don't know if it's really helpfull :), please let me know if you find it usefull
+You can find here an animated gif capture of this step, i don't know if it's really helpfull :), please let me know if you find it usefull.

 ![step4](step4.gif "Final setup")